asthatripathi17/CodeChronicles/README.md

 *Chronicles my daily coding journey and achievements ⌨🖥️*
 ## Daily Coding Challenge Repository

-This repository contains my daily coding challenge solutions from various platforms.
+This repository contains my daily coding challenge solutions from various platforms (Leetcode and GFG).
 I aim to solve one coding problem each day.
 Below, I've included a table that lists each day's challenge or solved the problem along with the folder name, problem title, and a link to the problem.

 ## Daily Challenges